Best in Manufacturing – September 16, 2018

 - UL certification: though not a legal requirement, many companies will only buy UL-certified equipment.
 UL listings must meet nationally recognized safety standards.

 - CSA certification: a legal requirement for all electrical products installed in Canada.
-These standards focus primarily on safety from electrical shock and fire hazard.
+These standards focus primarily on safety from electrical shock and fire hazards.

 - ISO 9001: proves an organization meets quality management system requirements.
 ISO 9001 certification can be a helpful determinant of a supplier’s quality and production capabilities.